Vancouver Grizzlies relocation to Memphis: Reasons for relocation

 Dick Versace, the Grizzlies' president of basketball operations, stated in the final Vancouver season that the company was losing US$40 million per season.
 These numbers were questioned by Richard Peddie, CEO of the Raptors, as the Grizzlies had a salary cap of US$48 million.
 Retrospectively, Heisley stated that he lost US$87 million on owning the Grizzlies, although that included a US$30 million relocation fee to the NBA.
 Versace stated that he felt that the team did not get sufficient support from the business community.
 Colin Jones, University of Victoria professor in sports economics, stated that it was difficult to attract corporate sponsors as long as the team was losing so many games; the Grizzlies' lack of good draft picks led to the team failing to win, thus losing revenue.
 He also noted that the team never sought help in the general business community regarding management issues.

 Stu Jackson, general manager for the first five seasons, made several non-optimal player selection decisions.
 This included selecting Bryant Reeves in the 1995 draft, and signing him to a US$65 million six-year contract extension in 1997, putting the Grizzlies in a salary cap squeeze.
 From then he consequently drafted point guards, including Antonio Daniels, who failed to develop.
 Jackson traded a 2003 first-round pick for Otis Thorpe, who "hated Vancouver".
 He signed free agent Tony Massenburg for US$1.5 million, just to sign Isaac Austin for US$5.5 million and leave Massenburg on the bench.
 Griffiths retrospectively stated that the draft conditions from the NBA did not allow the franchise to build a winning team in years, and that the NBA had asked too high a price for not providing the means of a suitable income.
 However, he did draft Shareef Abdur-Rahim and his hands were tied when top pick Steve Francis refused to play for Vancouver.
-On the other hand, the Raptors succeeded in drafting Vince Carter, reached the playoffs in the 1999–2000 season and played consistently in front of sell-out crowds.
+On the other hand, the Raptors succeeded in acquiring Vince Carter, reached the playoffs in the 1999–2000 season and played consistently in front of sell-out crowds.